Question

 What is High Availability in Flink in General

 For a Flink cluster without HA, if the JM crashes, no new jobs can be submitted and all running jobs will fail.
 After HA is enabled, new jobs can be submitted immediately when a new JM is ready.
-Running jobs will continue to make progress before one more step - restarting from the previous checkpoint.
+Running jobs will continue to make progress after one more step - restarting from the previous checkpoint.
 Yes, you can consider it as the job's downtime.
 In Flink, you must always expect restarts and tune your application such that your SLAs still hold with a sporadic restart.

 Apache Flink's Kubernetes HA